 Our route charges system is a regional cost-recovery system, in line with ICAO’s charging policies and the Single European Sky regulations.
 We bill airspace users on a monthly basis, collect charges and distribute the amounts collected to the States and air navigation service providers.

-A single bill per month is prepared for airspace users for all their flights in the airspace of the States part of the route charges system
+A single bill per month, in a single currency, is prepared for airspace users for all their flights in the airspace of the Member States.

 Individuals may try to communicate bank account numbers by e-mail.
 We never communicate bank account numbers by e-mail.
 Any payments for charges must be made to the bank account numbers mentioned on our bills.
 Be suspicious of billing information you receive via email, especially if you are asked for financial information about your account or if a new bank account is communicated to you!
 We have no plans to change our bank accounts, so report any such information.
 Contact us for more information.